chris-short/devopsish.com/content/post/081/index.md

 [Product Marketer at Kickbox (REMOTE, US Only)](https://kickbox.workable.com/j/C4E099F227)
 The core of product marketing is rooted in product promotion.
 It's a combination of product development and branding and plays a critical role in bringing new tech products to market.
 We're looking for someone to enthusiastically collect data, create developer personas and develop a marketing funnel.

 **NOTE:** If you're a subscriber and looking for talent, please let me know.
-For the time being I'm happy to feature job postings from subscribers for free.
+For the time being, I'm happy to feature job postings from subscribers for free.

 > [**Subscribe to DevOps'ish**](https://cshort.co/subscribe) for updates on DevOps, Cloud Native, and Open Source news.